Daemon-Technologies/Mining-Monitor/README.md

 # Mining-Monitor

+Now, Daemon Technologies decide to split Mining-Monitor into a seperated project which provides:
+- GUI to search Mining-related information
+- Flexible RPC API to Fetch Mining-Related data

-## Krypton Testnet
+## Krypton Testnet(Not Supported)

 For Krypton Testnet, we use most modules of [stacks-dump](https://github.com/psq/stacks-dump) as Mining-Monitor base repo.
 Only modify some details for Mining-Bot Alpha Verion.

-## Xenon Testnet
+## Mainnet & Xenon Testnet

-- Only use Bitcoind rpc api.
-- Service layer.
+- Use stacks-node database to computate the information.
+- Create Several RPC API for searching mining_info & block_info & miner_info

 ### build and install